Past Resident2022: Pola Art Foundation2021: Pola Art Foundation

 Conny Karlsson Lundgren

-Conny Karlsson Lundgren is a visual artist based in Stockholm and Hoby Mosse.
-He works with film, text, image, and archival documents, to explores themes around social, political, and individual identities.
-In his practice, the artist employs interdisciplinary methods to present alternative realities and social agreements reimagined through experiences, contrapositions, desires, and secret codes.
-Karlsson Lundgren is interested in the archive as both carrier of information and a mechanism of control.
+Conny Karlsson Lundgren works with film, text, image, and archival documents–as both carrier of information and a mechanism of control–to explores themes around social, political, and individual identities.
+The artist employs interdisciplinary methods to present alternative realities and social agreements reimagined through experiences, contrapositions, desires, and secret codes.

 Residents from Sweden